 Aakar used fluid dynamics and scale models of cars to study auto racing.
 He also applied physics models to cricket, a sport he is well-versed in.
 He learned to use software and a motion sensor to understand a karate punch.

 He said he learned a lot reading Dr. Goff’s first book, Gold Medal Physics: The Science of Sports.
 During the 2010 Winter Olympics and World Cup, Dr. Goff was sought after for commentary in The Wall Street Journal, National Public Radio, and other media for his expertise on the physics of sports.

-For his part, Dr. Goff said Aakar has been a big help to him, creating problems that he can use in his new book, which he sees as a general education physics text that he hopes to be able to teach from one day at Lynchburg College.
+For his part, Dr. Goff said Aakar has been a big help to him, creating problems that he can use in his new book, which he sees as a general education physics text that he hopes to be able to teach from one day at University of Lynchburg.

 “Aakar is conscientious and hard working,” Dr. Goff said.
 “It was a pleasure collaborating with him this summer.
 He stimulated my interest in cricket and other sports not so common in the U.S. Aakar has a bright future ahead of him.”

 Aakar said he appreciated the two months with Dr. Goff because he had the opportunity to get a broad range of experience.
 He particularly liked being able to scrawl on whiteboards to understand various physics concepts.
 “Dr. Goff had a big hand in making this possible,” he said, noting that the College paid for his room on campus.